 - 208.80.154.224/32

-When parent uses the organizations/{organization_id} format instead of projects/{project_id}, the address group becomes available across all projects in the organization.
-This enables centralized management of IP allow lists or deny lists.
+Setting parent to an organization ID (format: organizations/{organization_id}) makes the address group available across all projects in that organization.
+This enables centralized management of IP collections used in organization-wide firewall policies.

-Cloud Armor security policies use address groups to define allow or deny lists for DDoS protection and application-layer filtering.
+Cloud Armor security policies use address groups to define allow/deny lists for DDoS protection and application-layer filtering.

 import * as pulumi from "@pulumi/pulumi";